synfron/ReshaperForBurp/docs/Readme.md

 Evaluate - Perform operations on values

-Highlight - Highlight the request/response line in the HTTP history
+Highlight - Highlight the line item in the HTTP/WebSocket history

 Intercept - Intercept the message in the Proxy interceptor